Pierre Estève: From Atlantis to The 2nd World

-In 1998, Estève is entrusted with the design of a soundtrack for a new Cryo production, a game of divine simulation called Deo Gratias.
+In 1998, Estève was entrusted with the design of a soundtrack for a new Cryo production, a game of divine simulation called Deo Gratias.
 The composer makes up mystical atmospheres dealing with the original divine chaos, while including unusual pop sounds within some liturgic sounds.
-Following the request by a lot of fans, the album to the original soundtrack appears in 2014, on a dematerialised media.
+Following the request by a lot of fans, the album to the original soundtrack appeared in 2014, on a dematerialised media.

-On the same year, the French publisher also works on the adaptation of the comic book series Black Moon Chronicles, published by French publisher Dargaud, as a video game.
+On the same year, the French publisher also worked on the adaptation of the comic book series Black Moon Chronicles, published by French publisher Dargaud, as a video game.
 The game takes place in the fantastic medieval universe created by the screenwriter François Marcela-Froideval.
 Pierre Estève writes the whole of the music and sound effects to this production.
-During the development, the TV channel La Cinquième shoots a new story on the composer, entitled Au Son de la Lune ["To The Sound of the Moon"].
-The original soundtrack is published in July 1999.
+During the development, the TV channel La Cinquième shot a new story on the composer, entitled Au Son de la Lune ["To The Sound of the Moon"].
+The original soundtrack was published in July 1999.

-In 1999, Cryo creates the sequel to Atlantis.
+In 1999, Cryo created the sequel to Atlantis.
 Pierre is entirely in charge of the music of this new game.
 This time the script takes place after the submersion of the continent.
 The player is, through the means of trance, led to being incarnated in three characters from civilisations very far from each other in space and time.
 Estève thus combines the instruments in his collection which evoke more or less the countries visited throughout the game (Ireland, China and Yucatán).
 He endeavours to represent the universe not only physical but also spiritual of the cultures which the player meets with.
 The organisation of the soundtrack is built up in a segmented way in four parts.
-Estève uses certain musics originally composed in a different way from Atlantis II.
+Estève uses certain music originally composed in a different way from Atlantis II.
 In this regard, the track entitled "Highlands" was written during a trip recently undertaken in Ireland and illustrates a part of the episode of the game situated in this country.

 Atlantis II and its soundtrack are launched in November 1999.
 Once again, the soundtrack comes with a multimedia application including, between other things, artwork by Thomas Boulard, the main designer of the game.
 It also includes photos of several instruments used for the recording.
 The music is praised very highly for the wealth of sounds it contains as well as for the quality and the variety of the tracks.
 Owing to certain emotions raised by the game as well as by its soundtrack, the whole lot acquires a certain prestige with a part of the gaming community and there are still many testimonies about it.